docelic/amber-introduction/README.md

 You might want to minimize the CSS that is output to the final CSS bundle.

-To do so you need an entry under "devDependencies" in the file `package.json`:
+To do so you need an entry under "devDependencies" in the project's file `package.json`:

 ```
     "optimize-css-assets-webpack-plugin": "^1.3.0",